LolitaDias/Project1-DC_Crime_Analysis/README.md

 Lolita Dias, Irais Garcia, Marc Omar Haddid, Nithin Sunil

 ## Dataset:
-The data set has data from 2009-2019
-The data set was downloaded from Kaggle
+The data set has data from 2009-2019.
+This data set was downloaded from Kaggle

 ## About the dataset: